|

 What are Dipole Fields?

-An electric dipole is a charge arrangement containing two equal-magnitude, opposite-sign point charges that have an electric charge value of q and –q, that are separated by a distance r (in m).
+An electric dipole is a charge arrangement containing two equal-magnitude, opposite-sign point charges with an electric charge value of q and –q, separated by a distance r (in m).
 P is the magnitude of the electric dipole moment (in C·m). |q| is the absolute electric charge value of either one of the two-point charges (in C).
-The direction of p is from the negative point charge to the positive point charge.
+The direction of p is from the negative to the positive point charge.

 Dipole Equation